dichen001/Leetcode_GOGOGO/README.md

 Finish reading the research note.
 Amazing papers.
 Make me realize publishing one great paper is such a hard job.
 - enble the unread numbers showing in the button of our email GUI.
 - literature review report tomorrow?
 OMG, what am I gona report?

+### Day 20: 04/06/2016 39/338
+Got a chance for summer intern at LexisNexis.
+May lose it cause I have to go on Vacation on July 27th.

+### Day 21: 04/07/2016 41/341
+Lost the chance.
+Will do RA for summer.
+I'd like to be full-time, but not sure what my contract will say.
+ - CSC510 report done.
+ - 160. Merging two linked list is a great idea.